spark423/pldi2025-artifact/README.md

 ```
 $ ./Log10-RI-Inputs-Poly.sh
 ```
-Upon completion, the coefficients of the two polynomials used for the rounding-invariant input bounds log10 function will be available in the following files in the 'polynomials' directory: log10_ri_inputs_p1 and log10_ri_inputs_p2.
+Upon completion, the coefficients of the four polynomials used for the rounding-invariant input bounds log10 function will be available in the following files in the 'polynomials' directory: log10_ri_inputs_p1, log10_ri_inputs_p2, log_ri_inputs_p3, and log_ri_inputs_p4.

 (10) Generating intervals and polynomials for sin